NullBrunk/Utils/README.md

 # Presentation of a few options :

 ## Netpy :
-Option that allow you to listen for incomming connection, get a TTY, and then fully stabilize the shell.
+Option that allow you to listen for incoming connection, get a TTY, and then fully stabilize the shell.

 https://user-images.githubusercontent.com/106782577/177378816-17e83dd9-d055-4784-9b31-6a716522bdc1.mp4